 Six Thoughts From A Week In Houston; The 64 Ounce Mega Gulp Of American Cities

-(Pictured: The members of the bachelor party who hooped.
+The members of the bachelor party who hooped.
 That’s me in the back with the purple tank.
-I’m mostly obscured because I’m a grown-ass man who still doesn’t know how to take pictures.)
+I’m mostly obscured because I’m a grown-ass man who still doesn’t know how to take pictures.
+(Damon Young)

 As I boarded my flight to Houston last week — stuck in an aisle seat on a two and a half hour long flight (Which would likely leave me unable to do what I always do on planes: Sleep.) — I hoped that, at the very least, my neighbor would be a smaller person.
 Preferably a woman.
 Because if I had to be awake the entire time, I wanted my tiny bit of seat space to be unencumbered.